 Technically it is About Organizing the Tech

-When you think about the tools tech has altered, enhanced, or replaced, you’ll get a better idea of how important it is to use the organizing mantra, “A place for everything and everything in its place” even in the tech world.
+When you think about the tools tech has altered, enhanced, or replaced, you’ll better understand how important it is to use the organizing mantra, “A place for everything and everything in its place,” even in the tech world.

 When you realize a change must be made quickly on a job site, do you jump in the truck and head that way, or do you make a phone call?